jlas1/Klicky-Probe/README.md

 - no melting of its parts
 - cheap to build

-It can also be used with the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration) Klipper plugin to effectively calculate the Z offset from the probe and from the Z-Endstop.
+It can also be used with the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration) klipper plugin to effectively calculate the Z offset from the probe and from the Z endstop.

-The inspiration for the Klicky-Probe comes from the [Annex magprobe, now renamed to Quickdraw](https://github.com/Annex-Engineering/Quickdraw_Probe) and the [Euclid probe](https://github.com/nionio6915/Euclid_Probe), it uses some concepts from each of the projects.
+The inspiration for the Klicky Probe comes from the Quickdraw(https://github.com/Annex-Engineering/Quickdraw_Probe) and the [Euclid probe](https://github.com/nionio6915/Euclid_Probe), it uses some concepts from each of the projects.

-Updated instructions provided by StefanRaatz (robbstech V2.663#9945 on Voron Discord). oc_geek and TurBoxxs were also a great help in refining and testing the CAD files.
+Updated instructions provided by StefanRaatz. oc_geek and TurBoxxs were also a great help in refining and testing the CAD files.
 Garrettwp provided the initial revised macro files.
 Mental created the initial macro and one of the first magnetically attached microswitch probes.

-Without them, this effort would not be in the current state, many thanks to them.
+Without them, and some others this effort would not be in the current state, many thanks to them all.

 If you want to donate something regarding this project, use this [link](https://paypal.me/Josar154), thanks